catmaid/CATMAID/sphinx-doc/source/alternative_install.rst

 Such a configuration file can contain information about individual programs and groups of them (to manage them together).
-Below you will find an example of a typical setup with a Gunicorn start script and a Celery start script, both grouped under the name "catmaid"::
+Below you will find an example of a typical setup with a uWSGI start script and a Celery start script, both grouped under the name "catmaid"::

   [program:catmaid-app]
-  command = /opt/catmaid/django/projects/mysite/run-gunicorn.sh
+  command = /opt/catmaid/django/env/bin/uwsgi --ini /opt/catmaid/django/projects/mysite/catmaid-uwsgi.ini
   user = www-data
-  stdout_logfile = /opt/catmaid/django/projects/mysite/gunicorn.log
+  stdout_logfile = /opt/catmaid/django/projects/mysite/uwsgi.log
   redirect_stderr = true

   [program:catmaid-celery]